jianghuiz7368/APCSA-Freedom-Project/tool/learning-log.md

     	   _moveX=value;
    	 }
     ```
-Then all I need to do is just add the particles into the events and it there will be particles when the object moves.
+Then all I need to do is just add the particles into the events in the drop down menu and it there will be particles when the object moves.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc